Vijay1126/100-days-of-code/log.md

 ### Day 13: May 1, 2020

-**Today's Good day!.
+**Today's Progress**: Good day!.
 Started the May challenge.
 Did a bit of iOS.
 Have to start prepping for IAP and NetSec next few days.

+### Day 14: May 2, 2020

+**Today's Progress**: Did 2 problems on leetcode.
+Finished Easy set.
+Started Medium.
+**Thoughts:** IAP Day.
+Will try and do a bit of interview prep if possible later on